RicoforHire/fid/README.md

 # fid
-A repository for DIG2500 class submissions
+This Repo is for DIG2500 Fundamentals of Interactive Design.
+Here is where I do my class submissions for DIG2500